 Larger and bolder eye sizes and frame shapes are in, be careful not to go too big if you have a small face.

 Rimless and semi-rimless styles, where the spectacle lenses are fastened to the frame by screws (rimless frames) or a transparent nylon wire (nylor frames), are perfect for the man who wants a modern or minimalist look.
 Combine a pair of rimless glasses with anti-reflection lenses and the glasses practically disappear.

 Titanium is a very popular material for men's frames.
 Used in golf clubs, bicycles and space shuttles, titanium is super lightweight, non-corrosive, very durable and stylish as well.
 Titanium frames rate high in both the function and the fashion categories.

-For a young, hip or retro look, men are turning to plastic frames, which come in a wide variety of styles, including thin plastics, bold, black '50s-style frames and layers of coloured plastics laminated together to create a unique effect.
-Classic shapes in tortoise patterns also are likely to remain in style forever.
+For a young, hip or retro look, men are turning to plastic frames, which come in a wide variety of styles, including thin plastics, bold, black '50s-style frames and layers of coloured acetates laminated together to create a unique effect.
+Classic shapes in tortoise shell patterns also are likely to remain in style forever.